TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
 Once it has moved into v14, can simplify the socket.js class by reinstating the optional chaining.

 * Move socket.io client to dev deps and remove serve from web.js (new library builds it in) - can't do until uibuilderfe is deprecated?
 Or updated to include (breaking chg)

+* Consider the use of `RED.comms.publish('uibuilder:some-event-name', data, retainFlag)` to push data to the editor

+* Consider allowing addition of HTTP request headers to control msgs

+* Consider allowing control msg for each request

 ### Editor (`uibuilder.html`)